The University of Wisconsin Press

 "Aristotle has taught us to distinguish between wisdom and cleverness, and Charles Anderson belongs to the small but essential party of the wise.
 Braving current fashion, he dares to argue for an intrinsic connection between public philosophy and the good life in a liberal democracy.
 One need not agree entirely with the substance of his conclusions to be challenged by the sweep of his inquiry and the seriousness of his moral purpose."William Galston, University of Maryland, former counselor to President Bill Clinton and author of Liberal Purposes

-Charles W. Anderson is professor emeritus of political science and in the Integrated Liberal Studies Program at the University of WisconsinMadison.
+Charles W. Anderson (1934-2013) was professor emeritus of political science and in the Integrated Liberal Studies Program at the University of WisconsinMadison.
 His many books include Prescribing the Life of the Mind,also published by the University of Wisconsin Press, Pragmatic Liberalism, and Statecraft.

 LC: 2001005412 JC